harbinzhang/goRainbow/README.md

 1. URL maintainer: maintain available URLs, create new handler thread for new URL.
 2. URL handler: translates data into required form, prepared for producer.
 3. kafka producer: sends data to kafka(speed-racer), which will send metrics to the Wavefront.

-# Great Features
-1. Fast
-    a.
-Http server handles as less as possible to have a better respond.
-Leaving heavy work to following modules via channel.
-    b. batch? for producer message?
-2. Light
-    a.
-Using queue-like channel, rather than cache.
-We don't need LRU, LFU algorithms here, because each message would be used and only used once.
 # Usage
 ### For Burrow
 You may check burrow/Dockerfile for how to use goRainbow.